 * * * * *

-I remove the outer mask but I'm unsure which set of eyeholes to look through.
+I remove the outer mask, but I'm unsure which set of eyeholes to look through.
 Each gives me a different view of the river, and the sounds are different.
 I juggle the mask and find a spot where the two views come together.
-I gaze downriver and pick up the story.....
+I gaze downriver and pick up the story....

 * * * * *

-In this way they travel upriver.
+In this way they traveled upriver.

 Nowadays she can be seen blooming in the meadows along the river.
 She has become good food for the people.